Samuel L. Howard: World War II

-Howard was taken captive – and was the most senior U.S. Marine taken captive during World War II.
+Howard was taken captive at Corregidor on 6 May 1942 – and was the most senior U.S. Marine taken captive during World War II.
+He was forced to march many miles to a prison camp.
+He was held as a prisoner of war in the Philippines and then in Manchuria.
+He was liberated in September 1945.

+On August 19, 1942, while a POW, Howard received a promotion to brigadier general; however, he would not formally take the rank until he was back in "the jurisdictional limits of the United States."
 Howard remained a prisoner of war until liberated in August 1945.
 He was retroactively promoted to major general, effective March 30, 1942.

 He was returned to the United States, and after several months, was ordered to the Marine Barracks, Parris Island, South Carolina, as Deputy Commanding General.
 He served as acting commander from February 2, 1946 – February 12, 1946.

 Post war years

 Returning to China in September 1946, General Howard assumed command of the First Marine Division (Reinforced) with headquarters in Tientsin.
 Upon withdrawal of the First Marine Division from China in June 1947, he was transferred to Pearl Harbor to become commanding general, Marine Garrison Forces, Pacific, which post to be held until September 1, 1948, when he returned to the United States.

 On September 10, 1948, he was ordered to Headquarters Marine Corps, Washington, D.C., as president of the Naval Examining Board and president of the Marine Corps Reserve Examining Board.

 He assumed his final post as of Inspector General of the Marine Corps on June 6, 1950; holding the post for almost three years.